 Typically, interns co-lead therapy groups with senior staff and (if experienced in group leadership) with other interns.
 Therapy groups which are typically offered each semester include Healthy Relationships, Personal Growth Group, Body Image, and Trauma Recovery.
 Interns may also develop and conduct support and/or psychoeducational groups such as Mindfulness, LGBTQ Support Group, Increasing Self Esteem, and Assertiveness Training.
 Supervision for group therapy is provided weekly individually by the group co-facilitator senior staff as well as in a group format by senior staff and is supplemented with articles and literature on group dynamics.
 Group therapy sessions may be videotaped and/or observed for supervision purposes, with the written permission of the members.

-About half of the intern’s weekly direct service activities are spent in individual or relationship counseling/psychotherapy.
+About half of the intern’s weekly direct service activities are spent in individual counseling/psychotherapy.
 The substantial number of non-traditionally aged students at TWU provides opportunities to develop knowledge and skills with clients who are able to function relatively well while they work on fairly serious issues within a brief therapy model.

 Interns and senior staff conduct brief, 30 minute intake interviews which provide a preliminary basis for differentially assigning clients to groups, senior staff, interns, or practicum students, and for determining the urgency of clients’ needs.
 Initial diagnostic assessment and clinical impressions are also provided by clinicians.
 In-depth assessments, when necessary, may include the use of psychological testing, psychiatric examination, or both.
 Medical consultation is provided by the Student Health Services staff.
 Every senior staff and intern is assigned 2-3 intakes per week.